 This is a no-frills recipe adapted from Gabby’s original recipe along with a few integrations from recipes I found on the internet.

 I also happen to love Grand Marnier and chocolate combinations in desserts, don’t you?!
 The orange liquor coupled with chocolate is super decadent.
-It also adds a refreshing zap to the recipe.
+So I decided my recipe would be boozy (just like me) and I found that adding Grand Marnier adds a refreshing zap to the recipe.

-Listen, I never claimed that this recipe is Kosher for Passover, but it’s Kosher for my belly.
-Isn’t that what God really wants anyway?
+I never claimed that this recipe is Kosher for Passover, but it’s Kosher for my belly.
+And isn’t that what G-d really wants anyway?
 Happy bellies all around 😉

 4 to 6 sheets gluten-free matzo